kamitoteles/Mozart2CMAQemis/README.md

 **WARNNING:** these files are in beta testing and could be incomplete for certain species.
 Please check and edit the values before using the script to ensure better results for your cases.

+## Proyection, coordinates and grid

+You **MUST** change the cmaq_attrs dictionary values in the create_ncfile() function.
+There are de values for all the final CMAQ IO/API attributes that will be saved in the netCDF file.
+The most important are the ones related with the grid description.

+NCOLS, NROWS, NLAYS, XCELL, and YCELL are taken from de original WRF-chemi file values, but all grid attributes (P_ALP, P_BET, P_GAM, XCENT, YCENT, XORIG, and YORIG) are predefined for a test grid,  so you must change this for your specific case.

 ## Output

 The output files would be saved whith the format "Emis_CMAQ_YYYYDDD.ncf", where the YYYYDDD references the date of the day whit the year "YYYY" and the day number for thar year "DDD".